Welcome to today's edition of the Rush 24-7 podcast.

 But what you're not paying attention to is the fact that I just took action to change the law.

-Who needs Article Two of the Constitution?
+Who needs Article 2 of the Constitution?

 Who needs any of this stuff?

-We're in a post-constitutional order, uh, and the law is no more than what the regime can get away with at any particular time.
+We're in a post-constitutional order, and the law is no more than what the regime can get away with at any particular time.

-What what's what what's that thing, the uh First Amendment?
+What's that thing, the First Amendment?

-How's that go?
+How does that go?

-Quote Congress shall make no law.
+Quote, Congress shall make no law.

 Well, that's enough.

-Hold it, hold it right there.
+Hold it right there.

 New First Amendment.

-Congress shall make no law, I, King Barack shall make the law.
+I, King Barak, shall make the law.

-Uh, and that was Obama in Chicago this week.
+And that was Obama in Chicago this week.

 Quote, I just took action to change the law.